 The researchers then recorded the number of positive, negative, and neutral responses of the participants to each of these colours.

-The results showed that green was rated the most positively with 95.9% of participants associating positive emotions such as “relaxation and calmness, followed by happiness, comfort, peace, hope, and excitement.”
+The results showed that green was rated the most positively (95.9%), with participants associating it with emotions such as relaxation and calmness, followed by happiness, comfort, peace, hope, and excitement.

-Green-yellow, for example, while scoring in the top two places individually, plummeted to a measly 24.5% positive approval, with over 70% of people expressing negative emotions including feelings of sickness and disgust.
+Green-yellow, for example, while scoring highly individually, plummeted to a 24.5% positive approval rating, with over 70% of people expressing negative emotions including feelings of sickness and disgust.

 Red-purple together, however, crept up the rankings to 76.5% with yellow-red (74.5%) and purple-blue (65.3%) following closely behind.
 Blue-green managed an impressive 81.6% by triggering thoughts of “the ocean and the sky” which perhaps throws some doubt on the oft-quoted style adage “blue and green should never be seen.”